 With 300 sunny days a year, the Gold Coast is one of Australia’s most iconic destinations.
-And not only because of the climate and beautiful beaches.
-Located south of Brisbane, the Gold Coast stretches over 52 km of golden beaches.
+Renowned for its stunning beaches, vibrant nightlife, and numerous theme parks, is a haven for tourists and adventurers alike.
 It offers an atypical landscape with its incredible skyscrapers bordering the sea.
 Whether you’re a nature lover or city dweller, a national park or amusement park enthusiast, a sports or relaxation seeker, the Gold Coast offers an incredible range of activities.
-Here are our top 10 Gold Coast attractions.
+This article highlights the top 10 attractions and activities that are a must-visit on the Gold Coast.

 The Gold Coast is known for its magnificent beaches whose fine sand and turquoise water will bring you to paradise.
 The practical side is that they are very easily accessible from the city.
 The beaches stretch for almost 70 km, from the southern end of Rainbow Bay to South Stradbroke Island in the north.
 Most of them are patrolled.
 You can therefore swim there and do various water sports.
-Don’t miss Surfers Paradise Beach, Tallebudgera Creek, Currumbin Beach, Broadbeach, Burleigh Beach, Rainbow Bay, Kirra Beach, Coolangatta or even Mermaid Beach.
+Start your Gold Coast journey with a visit to the iconic Surfers Paradise Beach.
+Known for its golden sands and excellent surf conditions, it’s perfect for swimming, sunbathing, and surfing.
+Don’t miss Tallebudgera Creek, Currumbin Beach, Broadbeach, Burleigh Beach, Rainbow Bay, Kirra Beach, Coolangatta or even Mermaid Beach.

 Surfing and testing water sports